KayTrust/kaytrust.github.io/docs/Manuals.md

 The Proxy smart contract **represents the Identity for a specific person**.
 This contract Allows to:

-* Set one or more ethereum addresses as the owner/owners of that proxy.
+* Set one or more ethereum addresses as the owner/owners of a proxy instance.

 * Allows to forward any message to any other contract in the network where the proxy contract has been deployed.